integritee-network/book/src/howto_stf.md

 Encointer will add its public pallets to this node tempalte: *scheduler* and *currencies*.
 See [encointer-node](https://github.com/encointer/encointer-node/tree/sgx-master)

-## SubstraTEE-worker
+## substraTEE-worker

-The SubstraTEE-worker is the service running on a Intel SGX enabled machine.
+The substraTEE-worker is the service running on a Intel SGX enabled machine.
 It will run our TEE-runtime inside an SGX enclave, operating on encrypted state.

 The worker will also be our ChainRelay, a trustless bridge from the blockchain into the SGX enclave.

 The worker itself will not need to be modified, it is the framework which runs your custom STF logic.
 It also offers you a customizable CLI interface

 ## TrustedCall

 Now we need a way to call our custom pallet functions isolated in a TEE.

-SubstraTEE encapsulates all the application-specific stuff in its `substratee-stf` crate that you can customize.
+substraTEE encapsulates all the application-specific stuff in its `substratee-stf` crate that you can customize.

 ```bash
 git clone https://github.com/scs/substraTEE-worker